Skip to main contentSkip to search

 Group homes for autistic adults in Ontario

-Funded residential support is accessed through DSO and can take 5–15+ years to receive.
+Funded residential support is accessed through DSO.
+Families consistently report multi-year waits, often a decade or more, for group-home placements; Ontario publishes no system-wide average for adult residential housing.
 Knowing all the options — group homes, supported independent living, host families — and starting the process early makes a real difference.

 Key facts

-• Wait times for group homes: typically 5–15+ years depending on region and support needs.
+• Wait times for group homes: families report multi-year waits, often a decade or more, depending on region and support needs.
+Ontario does not publish a system-wide residential-housing average.

 • Alternatives: Supported Independent Living (own apartment + support visits), host family, family home.